Community First Choice Option

 Promoting self-direction is a significant program goal and is detailed in federal regulations.
-To encourage states to adopt CFC, Congress has authorized a higher federal match on CFC related Medicaid expenditures.
+To encourage states to adopt CFC, Congress has authorized a higher federal match on CFC related Health First Colorado expenditures.
 Under CFC, Colorado would pay approximately 44% of program costs instead of the 50% it currently pays on most services.

 Who is eligible?

-Persons using CFC services must already be eligible for Medicaid.
-CFC does not create a new Medicaid eligibility group.
+Persons using CFC services must already be eligible for Health First Colorado.
+CFC does not create a new Health First Colorado eligibility group.

 What is happening in Colorado related to CFC?